acneimelvien-25/Computational-Neuroscience-Introductory-CNI-School-2026/README.md

 3. Follow the weekly structure in the `schedule/` folder
 4. Complete tutorials using the provided links and resources

+Use of External Resources

+The program integrates and adapts open-access educational materials, including resources from Neuromatch and our collaborating organizations.
+All materials are used in accordance with their respective open educational guidelines.

 ---

 ## 🌍 About ACNEI